Access Singapore’s new apprenticeship programme

 Youth organisation *Scape, another programme partner, will host two apprentices in planning and governance and engagement roles.

-She added that poly grads are used to collaborating across disciplines, applying skills to practical settings and “learning through doing”, making them “valuable contributors” to the company.
+She added that polytechnic graduates are used to collaborating across disciplines, applying skills to practical settings and “learning through doing”, making them “valuable contributors” to the company.

-“The learnings we glean from this partnership will inform how we continue to design future programmes, partnerships and spaces at *Scape in a meaningful and intentional manner,” Lim said.
+Lim noted: “The learnings we glean from this partnership will inform how we continue to design future programmes, partnerships and spaces at *Scape in a meaningful and intentional manner.”

-Other partner organisations include Pontiac Land Group with F&B and guest relations roles, and BP Singapore with supply, trading and shipping roles.
+Other partner organisations include Pontiac Land Group with food and beverage and guest relations roles, and BP Singapore with supply, trading and shipping roles.

 An alternative career pathway

 The new programme, launched on Wednesday (Feb 11), will place up to 20 apprentices with partner organisations.
-Recent poly grads with less than two years of full-time work experience are eligible.
+Recent polytechnic graduates with less than two years of full-time work experience are eligible.

-Access hopes to provide an alternative career pathway for poly grads.
+Access hopes to provide an alternative career pathway for polytechnic graduates.
 Apprenticeships will begin in July; by the end of the programme, participants may be converted into full-time hires.

 In comparison, internships and similar programmes are “too short term”, Ching said, with lower allowances and less benefits.

-“No one has come in to say they want to do a long-term programme and at scale.
-We want to start with a small pilot,” he said.
+“No one has come in to say they want to do a long-term programme, and at scale.
+We want to start with a small pilot,” he added.
 “It’s about providing wraparound support (from mentorship, SUSS and LinkedIn).”

-In terms of pay, the stipend range of S$2,700 to S$3,800 that apprentices receive is comparable the average starting salary of S$3,500 for fresh grads from private education institutions.
+In terms of pay, the stipend range of S$2,700 to S$3,800 that apprentices receive is comparable the average starting salary of S$3,500 for fresh graduates from private education institutions.

 Ching also emphasised the importance of learning “21st century skills” such as soft skills including managing clients.
 Access will also support apprentices with a one-month boot camp to build communication skills.

 “The conversation should start now, especially in this skills-based economy.
-With AI (artificial intelligence) as a great disruptor, what’s more important is soft skills,” he noted.
+With AI as a great disruptor, what’s more important is soft skills,” he noted.

 The launch of the apprenticeship is also in response to a recent Access survey of 400 poly graduates, which found that nearly half of respondents expressed uncertainty about their career advancement opportunities.

-“Poly students – with their robust curriculum and different modules, as well as internships and attachments – are ready for work.
-But in our opinion, they are not given the right opportunities to shine and excel,” Ching said.
+“Polytechnic students – with their robust curriculum and different modules, as well as internships and attachments – are ready for work.
+But in our opinion, they are not given the right opportunities to shine and excel,” Ching felt.

 He added that apprenticeships can tackle job anxiety and provide a “safety net” for those who choose not to go to autonomous universities.